appacitive/builder-docs/server/javascript/samples/todo/index.md

 This'll basically send the user an email, with a reset password link.
 When user clicks on the link, he'll be redirected to an Appacitive reset password page, which will allow him to enter new password and save it.

-Following video explains reset passowrd flow in more detail.
+Following video explains reset password flow in more detail.

 <iframe src="//player.vimeo.com/video/89849527?byline=0&amp;portrait=0" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>